 How to Keep Dogs & Cats Calm During New Year’s Eve

-The slew of guests, fireworks, and festivities of the New Year may be exciting for us human-folk, but it might be a different story for dogs and cats.
+The slew of guests, fireworks, and festivities of the New Year may be exciting for humans, but it might be a different story for dogs and cats.
+Holiday-related activities may cause stress and anxiety for our furry companions.

-Dogs and cats can be stressed out by the various elements of New Year’s Eve festivities, such as:
+However, cat or dog fireworks anxiety is not the only thing to keep in mind.
+Dogs and cats can be stressed out by other elements of New Year’s Eve festivities, such as:

 • Unfamiliar decorations

-• Loud music
+• Loud music and party activities

 • Sparklers & party poppers